Who is Dr. Stacee?

 The more I travel and speak to individuals about their stories, the more convinced I become that we learn isolation through the message that we are so very different from everyone else…that no one can understand us or our pain.
 This is the heart of what it means to feel Other.

-Dr. Stacee appeared in the Dr. G: Medical Examiner episode, “The Chain of Life and Death,” where she gave expert commentary for an investigation of a transsexual woman who died from use of black market silicone; and has held guest appearances on both local radio and North American-syndicated broadcasts such as Sirius Satellite Radio’s “OutQ in the Morning” with Larry Flick.
+Dr. Stacee appeared in the Dr. G: Medical Examiner episode, “The Chain of Life and Death,” where she gave expert commentary for an investigation of a transsexual woman who died from use of black market silicone; and has held guest appearances on both local radio and North American-syndicated broadcasts.

 She is most proud of her presentation to the 2013 National Organization for Women conference with Drs.
-Tiffany Rush-Wilson and Pamela Manley-Johnson entitled “A Womanist Approach to Ending Violence Against Black Women;” her 2011 article, “Eye Movement Desensitization and Reprocessing in Counseling a Male Couple;” and her 2014 keynote address to the Texas Women’s and Gender Conference entitled, “The Impact of Gender Otherness in Lifespan Development.”
+Tiffany Rush-Wilson and Pamela Manley-Johnson entitled “A Womanist Approach to Ending Violence Against Black Women;” her 2011 article, “Eye Movement Desensitization and Reprocessing in Counseling a Male Couple;” and her 2017 keynote address to the Licensed Professional Counseling Association of North Carolina entitled, “Using EMDR to Treat the Trauma of Being Cast Out.”